Tailteann Cup

 The Tailteann Cup is a Gaelic football competition held annually since 2022 and organised by the Gaelic Athletic Association (GAA).
 It is contested by those county teams, which, in the given year, have not otherwise qualified for the All-Ireland Senior Football Championship, and the winner is awarded the Tailteann Cup.
 The name 'Tailteann' comes from the ancient Tailteann Games.

-The title has been won by 4 different counties, none of whom have won the title more than once; as the prize for the winner is automatic entry to the following year's All-Ireland SFC, it is not possible to defend a title.
-The all-time record-holders are therefore Down, Meath, Westmeath and Kildare, who have won the cup on 1 occasion each.
-Kildare are the current title holders, defeating Limerick by 1–24 to 2–19 in the 2025 final.
-Down are also the only team to appear in the final twice, finishing as runner-up in the 2023 showpiece, before victory in 2024.
+The cup has been won by five different counties, none of which has won the title more than once.
+As the prize for the winner is automatic entry to the following year's All-Ireland championship, it is not possible for a team to defend a title.
+The all-time record-holders are currently Down, Meath, Westmeath, Kildare and Wicklow, who have won the cup on one occasion each.
+Down are also the only team to appear in the final more than once, finishing as runners-up in the 2023 and 2026 finals and champions in 2024.